skatalites/RemoveDuplicates/README.md

 Dependencies:

-* Lombok, helps to reduce boilerplate, and do the codo clean and consice.
+* Lombok: It helps reduce boilerplate and keeps the code clean and consistent.
-* Slf4j, helps to log in a simple way.
+* Slf4j: It helps to log in a simple way.
-* jUnit and Mockito: testing frameworks.
+* jUnit and Mockito: are good knowledge testing frameworks.

 **Architecture**

-This is a simple testing task, however, it uses a Ports and Adapters approach to architecture, defining the Domain, the Service (Business Logic), the application (Handler), and the infrastructure.
+This is a simple testing task; however, it uses a Ports and Adapters approach to architecture, defining the Domain, the Service (Business Logic), the application (Handler), and the infrastructure.

 It is easy to create new implementations to obtain data from other sources (repositories, APIs, etc.).